Flag of Denmark (English Wikipedia)

 • Andrew Evans (2008).
 Iceland.
 Bradt.
 ISBN 9781841622156.
 Retrieved 2007-12-31.
 Legend states that a red cloth with the white cross simply fell from the sky in the middle of the 13th-century Battle of Valdemar, after which the Danes were victorious.
 As a badge of divine right, Denmark flew its cross in the other Scandinavian countries it ruled and as each nation gained independence, they incorporated the Christian symbol.
 Inge Adriansen, Nationale symboler, Museum Tusculanum Press, 2003, p.
 129: "Fra begyndelsen af 1400-tallet kan Dannebrog med sikkerhed dokumenteres som rigsflag, det vil sige statsmagtens og kongens flag" (English: "Dannebrog can with certainty be documented as flag of the realm, that is the flag of the authority of state and of the king, from the beginning of the 1400s")

-• The medieval flags displaying crosses can be traced to the crusades and were later used as representing saints (as in the St George's Flag), the cross representing Christianity Jeroen Temperman (2010).
+• The medieval flags displaying crosses can be traced to the crusades and were later used as representing saints (as in the Saint George's Flag), the cross representing Christianity Jeroen Temperman (2010).
 State Religion Relationships and Human Rights Law.
 Martinus Nijhoff Publishers.
 ISBN 978-9004181489.
 Retrieved 2007-12-31.
 Many predominantly Christian states show a cross, symbolizing Christianity, on their national flag.
 Scandinavian crosses or Nordic crosses on the flags of the Nordic countries–Denmark, Finland, Iceland, Norway, and Sweden–also represent Christianity..
-The elongated cross design was subsequently adopted by other Nordic countries: Sweden, Norway, Finland, Iceland, and the Faroe Islands, as well as the British archipelagos of Shetland and Orkney.
+The elongated cross design was subsequently adopted by other Nordic countries: Sweden, Norway, Finland, Iceland, and the Faroe Islands, as well as by the British archipelagos of Shetland and Orkney.

 • Helge Bruhn (1949).
 Dannebrog: og danske faner gennem tiderne.
 Jespersen og Pio. pp. 17–.